legendsayantan/MsRewards/PRIVACY.md

 If any potential abuse or modifications were to be detected, your Android device ID may be collected to investigate further and may also, be used to prevent your access to this software.

 This software is only maintained as a side-project and provided "AS IS", with no warranties of any kind, for any part of the software.
-This app is not affiliated to Microsoft™.
-App was tested on Microsoft Accounts with Indian region and does not guarantee full compatibility with other regions.
+App was tested on Microsoft Accounts with Indian region and does not guarantee full compatibility with other regions, neither it is affiliated to Microsoft™ in any way.
 Also, this app only aims to help you earn points and doesn't care you can redeem them or not.

 **For Rooted Devices -**
 Use it on your own risk.
 Other apps with root permissions may be able to access your accounts.